Community Response

 Or volunteers can select individual shifts from the activities tab in the app for scheduled activities.
 This means that someone with a 6 week referral for example, could have a different volunteer each week.

 You are not permitted to enter the home of the person you are supporting.
-Please see In Home Support[27] if this is required.

 Getting started